jsanch16/brightwheel-engineering-exercise/README.md

   3. I used Rspec for writing my unit and integration/request testing.
   4. I used Webmock to mock the external API calls in my request tests.
   5. I used RestClient to hit the Sendgrid and Mailgun endpoints.
+  6. I made a local_env.yml that essentially gets run at server bootup that sets the environment variables needed.

 * Things to add or refactor if given more time: